SPHN RDF Schema

 A class may have other annotations which are detailed in the section Annotations for enriching knowledge content.

-Besides the concepts defined in the SPHN Dataset, five classes have been generated to represent specific types of metadata in RDF:
+Besides the concepts defined in the SPHN Dataset, four classes have been generated to represent specific types of metadata in RDF:

 Terminologyclass, which groups classes and individuals of external resources (e.g. SNOMED CT, ATC, CHOP) used within the SPHN context to be able to refer to them as possible values (i.e. the SNOMED CT code